Concierge Visa Sponsorship Jobs in Florida

 Are there state-specific considerations for concierge visa sponsorship in Florida?

-Florida's hospitality sector operates on strong seasonality, with peak demand from October through April, which affects both H-2B seasonal filings and full-year H-1B positions.
+Florida's hospitality sector operates on strong seasonality, with peak demand from October through April, which affects both H-2B visa seasonal filings and full-year H-1B positions.
 Employers sponsoring concierge roles must meet DOL prevailing wage requirements for the specific Florida county where the property operates, and wages can vary between Miami-Dade, Orange County, and more rural resort markets.
 Multilingual ability, particularly Spanish and Portuguese, is frequently listed as a practical requirement given Florida's international guest mix.

 What is the prevailing wage for sponsored concierge jobs in Florida?